grafana/faro-web-sdk/packages/react/README.md

 });
 ```

-Updating the router instrumentation
+After you updating the config above, you need to change the router instrumentation in your app.

+Since data routers are created with respective functions, for example `createBrowserRouter`, and Routes
+are defined differently, the Faro customer route components need to be removed because they do not work
-1. Remove `<FaroRoutes>` component.
-This will not work anymore with V6 data routers.
+with data routers.
-2. Create a data router and wrap it with `withFaroRouterInstrumentation(dataRouter)`

-Example: Instrument Router
+- If you upgrade from React Router v4 or v5 remove the `<FaroRoute/>` components.
+- If you upgrade from React Router v6 then remove `<FaroRoutes />` components.

+To instrument the newly created data router, it must be wrapped by the
+`withFaroRouterInstrumentation(dataRouter)` function:

 ```ts
 const reactBrowserRouter = createBrowserRouter([